Curtis Falls is one of the best waterfalls on the Gold Coast which can be explored via an easy walking trail.

 There are several small rock pools along the way where you can take the opportunity to go for a refreshing dip and gaze up at the mesmerizing canopy above.

-When you reach the end of the trail on the Lower Creek Circuit, follow the signs for Curtis Falls and this will take you back to the parking lot located in front of Curtis Falls Cafe.
+When you reach the end of the trail on the Lower Creek Circuit, follow the signs and this will take you back to the parking lot located in front of the Cafe.

 WHERE TO STAY IN MT TAMBORINE

-Tamborine Mountain has dozens of accommodations to choose from so I have narrowed it down to a few of my recommended places to stay in Mt Tamborine to fit the needs of all types of travelers.
+Tamborine Mountain has dozens of accommodations to choose from so I have narrowed it down to a few of the best-recommended places to stay in Mt Tamborine with options suited for small families, budget backpackers, and luxury travelers.

 See the list of accommodations below that I personally recommend: